 A. If the Plan is a governmental section 457(b) plan, the same rules described elsewhere in this notice generally apply, allowing you to roll over the payment to an IRA or an employer plan that accepts rollovers.
-One difference is that, if you do not complete a rollover, you will not have to pay the 10% federal penalty tax on early distributions from the Plan even if you are under age 591/2 (unless the payment is from a tax-qualified plan, a section 403(b) plan, or an IRA).
-However, if you complete a rollover to an IRA or to an employer plan that is not a governmental section 457(b) plan, a later distribution made before age 591/2 will be subject to the 10% federalpenalty tax on early distributions (unless an exception applies).
+One difference is that, if you do not complete a rollover, you will not have to pay the 10% federal penalty tax on early distributions from the Plan even if you are under age 591/2 (unless the payment is from a separate account holding rollover contributions that were made to the Plan from a tax-qualified plan, a section 403(b) plan, or an IRA).
+However, if you complete a rollover to an IRA or to an employer plan that is not a governmental section 457(b) plan, a later distribution made before age 591/2 will be subject to the 10% federalpenalty tax on early distributions (unless an exception applies)